 When it comes to online faxing, iFax remains the top provider trusted by over five million people across the globe.
 It has been in the industry for more than ten years, offering the lowest cost faxing solution in the market.
 With plans that start at $8.33 a month, you can take advantage of their other features, such as unlimited cloud data storage, programmable fax API, OCR capabilities, military-grade 256-bit end-to-end encryption, and so much more.

 Check out what else iFax offers.

-Is going paperless even possible in the health sector?
+Is going paperless even possible in the medical and health sector?
 To reiterate, yes, it most certainly is.
 It might be a long journey, but with a bit of time and a whole lot of work and effort, you can eliminate using paper in your practice.
 Hopefully, the tips we shared can help you with your transition.